DonMVB/aws/AWS_Assoc_SAA_C02.md

 - AWS Lambda is the ultimate abstraction layer.
 You only worry about code, AWS does everything else.
 - Lambda supports Go, Python, C#, PowerShell, Node.js, and Java.
 To access print statements produced by your code, you need to review Cloud Watch logs.
 Primt stmts aren't ignored (AWS SAA Prep).
 - Each Lambda function maps to one request.
 Lambda scales horizontally automatically.
+- Lambda Costs:
   - Lambda is priced on the number of requests.
 First one million are free.
 Each million afterwards is $0.20 per million.
-- Lambda is also priced on the runtime (duration) of your code, rounded up to the nearest 100mb, and the amount of memory your code allocates.
+  - Labda is also priced on the runtime (duration) of your code, rounded up to the nearest 100mb, and the amount of memory your code allocates.
 The "Power" defines the amount of memory.
 - Lambda works globally.
 - Lambda functions can trigger other Lambda functions.
 - You can use Lambda as an event-driven service that executes based on changes in your AWS ecosystem.